 This is the speed taken for the temperature of the skin to equal the temperature of the surface of the coat.
 The lower the conductivity, the longer the skin stays cool.
 If the coat is long, for example, 15 cm, the conductivity will be 10.8, and the dog’s skin will remain cool for a long time, but if the same hair is cut to 2.5 cm, the conductivity will be 65 and the skin will be heated very quickly.
 And if the same hair is cut by the clippers to 3mm, the conductivity will be 520!
 The temperature of the skin will instantly be the same as the ambient temperature.

 Double-coated breeds should never be clipped.
 Their coat features as an excellent insulation for both heat and frost.
 Air is a natural insulator, and the air “trapped” between the hair is really effective to maintain the body temperature in equilibrium.
-Breeds with these types of coat must be regularly brushed, especially in the spring season, when the undercoat is quickly released.
+Breeds with these types of coats must be regularly brushed, especially in the spring season, when the undercoat is quickly released.
 This dead mass of hair can interfere with the circulation of air between the skin and the dog’s coat.

 Dogs are not cooled by sweating like humans.